-Anyada buena ... good year

-Dulse i alegre ... sweet and joyful

-Seyas bendicho ... may you be blessed

-Seyas kontente ... may you be happy
+Anyada buena ... good year Dulse i alegre ... sweet and joyful Seyas bendicho ... may you be blessed Seyas kontente ... may you be happy

 Rosh Hashonah means the head or beginning of the year.
 So what does a New Year entail?
 We take stock, we reawaken, we remember.
 We gratefully acknowledge all that the past year has brought us of life and health, of love, of beauty and truth, of strength and courage.
 Whatever good we have known this year, we reflect upon in joy.
 And in this hour, we also reflect upon our sorrows, failures, and disappointments.
-This year has been especially hard.
-Our spirits and our coping skills have been tested.
-As we reflect, let us observe what we have learned from the pandemic and how we can apply these lessons in the new year.
+This year, again, has been especially hard.
+Our spirits and our coping skills continue to be tested.
+As we reflect, let us observe what we have learned from the pandemic and the events of the last year and consider how we can apply these lessons to make changes in the new year.
+10.